autobib/nucleo-picker/README.md

 See the [`examples`](/examples) directory for implementation examples, or try out the sample `find/fzf` implementation by cloning the repository and running `cargo run --release --example find ~`.

+If you are looking for documentation for interactive usage of the picker, see the [`USAGE.md`](/USAGE.md) file.

 ## Features
 - Highly optimized matching, courtesy of [`nucleo`](https://docs.rs/nucleo/latest/nucleo/).
 - Robust rendering: